 Land use within the South Bay Subregion reflects the historic pattern of urbanization as most of the coastal plain is occupied with residential, industrial, commercial, and institutional uses while most of the Santa Monica Mountains are principally open space.
-The overall land use breakdown for the South Bay Subregion is as follows: 20 percent commercial and industrial, 46 percent residential, 4 percent open space and recreation, 6 percent transportation, and 23 percent other open space.
-A breakdown of land use in the South Bay Subregion is depicted in Figure 2-13.
+A breakdown of land use in the South Bay Subregion is depicted in Figure 13.
 This Subregion is considered to be nearly at build-out, meaning there is little to no additional open space available for development.